adityam/context-blog/content/post/metapost-and-tex-labels.md

 In the latter case,  Metapost collects everything between `btex` and `etex` in a separate file, processes that file through TeX, and includes the resulting postscript code at an appropriate location.
-Such a Golberg-esque mechanism is needed to propertly typeset mathematics, get proper kerning, etc.; tasks that TeX can do but Postscript cannot.
+Such a Rube Golberg-esque mechanism is needed to propertly typeset mathematics, get proper kerning, etc.; tasks that TeX can do but Postscript cannot.